zqian50/apcsa_material/classwork/NQueens/NQueens.md

 *@precondition r and c are valid indices of the board array *@postcondition the board is only changed when the function returns true
 * in which case the queen is added and all it's threatened positions are incremented.
-* Only the squares below the current row should be marked as threatened.
 */
 private boolean addQueen(...){